-This means you have to work backwards, in a way, starting with whatever color you want as your dripped paint.
-In this case, the drip paint is metallic gold (Martha Stewart).
+This means you have to work backward, in a way, starting with whatever color you want as your drip paint effect.

 Squeeze a generous amount of paint all around the inside of the vase rim.
-The weight of the excess paint is what will form the drips.

 Step 4: Wipe the rim.

-Step 5: Let dry.
+Step 5: Let the acrylic paint dripping dry.

-Step 6: Remove unwanted paint drips.
+Step 6: Remove unwanted paint drips

-Step 7: Add main color of paint.
+Step 7: Add the white paint.

-Note: The amount you pour is dependent upon the size of your vase – you want just enough to cover the clear glass, and not more
+Note: The amount you pour is dependent upon the size of your vase – you want just enough to cover the clear glass.